Karuta-City/KC_DyeDocumentation/index.md

 ### Using the dye store (as a buyer):

 When you see a dye you would like to buy, just react to `ticket`!
 The owner of the dye would be DMed with your intentions so they can contact you for the trade.
 Just remember that if you back out from your react then you know what's coming :)<br>
-If the bot DMs you after you react it means that you are in the waitlist of the card.
+If the bot DMs you after you react it means that you are in the waitlist of the dye.
 The bot will dm you when you are the new buyer!

 ### Other rules you must follow in the store: